 Despite declining capture fisheries, in 2014 world per capita fish supply reached a record high of 20 kg per year as a result of the rapid and steady expansion of aquaculture.
 The largest single aquaculture commodity by value is salmonids, representing 16.6% of world trade, with demand for Atlantic salmon steadily increasing.
 The industry, however, is constrained by environmental challenges.
 Hypoxia, which can occur naturally, is exacerbated in marine cages due to restricted water movement and locally increased biomass.
 Even apparently minor reductions in dissolved oxygen concentration can result in decreased growth, appetite, immune function and fish welfare.
 The aim of my project is to improve our understanding of the dynamics of dissolved oxygen fluctuation in salmon cage aquaculture so that managers can focus mitigation efforts and minimize risk as the industry continues to expand.

 Tina was enrolled at UTas and co-supervised by Barbara Novak.
-She is now a post-doc at the Institute of Marine Research, Noway.
+She is now a post-doctoral researcher at the Institute of Marine Research, Norway.

 Environmental transmission and connectivity of sea lice in marine ecosystems